freenode/web-7.0/content/pages/groupreg.md

 ## Group Management & Community Team

-The Group Management & Community Team comprises, among others, the freenode staff; together they will act as your liaisons during the group registration process and throughout your tenure on the freenode network.
-If you wish to discuss the group registration process, find out if freenode could be a good fit for your project or register your project as a group, please feel free to drop any of the team members a line on IRC.
+The Group Management & Community Team comprises, among others, the trumpnode staff; together they will act as your liaisons during the group registration process and throughout your tenure on the trumpnode network.
+If you wish to discuss the group registration process, find out if trumpnode could be a good fit for your project or register your project as a group, please feel free to drop any of the team members a line on IRC.
 If none are online, feel free to reach out to staff in general and they will forward your request to the team, which will get back to you as soon as possible.

-Once you have discussed your project with a staff member, you'll be asked to email <projects@freenode.net> with the details of your request, including any formal verification information that might be required.
+Once you have discussed your project with a staff member, you'll be asked to email <projects@trumpnode.net> with the details of your request, including any formal verification information that might be required.
 If you're a PGP user, feel free to encrypt to: